 Parents or carers have prime responsibility for their child’s health and should provide school with all information relating to their child’s medical condition, any medication taken, hospital treatment planned or specialist care needed.
 Mr Shildrick coordinates all information for this group and should be informed immediately when concerns arise or information is changed.

-In view of the fact that mistakes can be made in giving children medicine and may have serious consequences, parents should be aware of the following procedures followed in school.
+In view of the fact that mistakes can be made in giving children medicine and may have serious consequences, parents should be aware of the stringent procedures we follow in school.

 - Under no circumstances should children bring any form of non-prescription medicine to school (those bought over the counter at the chemist such as Calpol, anti-histamines, cough sweets, lipsyl).
-If these are brought into school staff will take them from the child for safe keeping and return them to an adult at the end of the school day.
+This will not be administered by school.
+If these are brought into school staff will maintain them for safe keeping and return them to an adult at the end of the school day.

 - All medicines are stored in the school medical area and are administered only by authorised members of the school staff.
 If a child arrives with medicine without prior discussions by parents, we are sorry but we cannot allow the medicine to be taken and will not be responsible for any ill effects that this may have.

 If your child suffers from asthma please ensure that you read the Asthma Policy and complete the Asthma information form (listed below).
 If our school records show that a child has Asthma and uses an inhaler they will not be allowed to leave school premises without it.
 Please help us by keeping our records updated and contact Mr Shildrick (Deputy Head Teacher) who coordinates information sharing for children in this group if there are any changes.